Press / Media

 The works indexed here are presented as read-only, non-authoritative, non-operational, and advisory only.
 They are intended to support interpretation, reflection, provenance, and preservation.

-The materials indexed here do not function as governance systems, compliance standards, enforcement mechanisms, certification tools, operational controls, or guarantees of safety.
+They do not function as governance systems, compliance standards, enforcement mechanisms, certification tools, operational controls, or guarantees of safety.
 Their purpose is interpretive clarity, public accessibility, and long-term reference.

 Works referenced by this archive are preserved as read-only publications.
 Where available, SHA-256 integrity hashes are provided so readers can verify that files remain unchanged from their published versions.